OpenM-Project/mcdoc.github.io/story.md

 :::

-::: details Continuation of OpenM with wavEye
+::: details Start of wavEye

-After OpenM was deleted, soyeonswife63 created the wavEye Project as an extension of the OpenM project.
+After OpenM was deleted, soyeonswife63 created the wavEye Project to work independently.

 <code>libstarlight</code> was the first release, which was basically a Rust rewrite of <code>librosewater</code> from OpenM.
 There was supposed to be a successor to BEAMinject called Starlight, but it never saw the light of day due to issues during development.